santoshkumarkompally/Check-pointing-and-Recovery-in-a-Distributed-System-Juang-and-Venkateshan-Protocol-/Check pointing and Recovery in a Distributed System/src/README_CheckPointing and Recovery.txt

 - Added a new entry to Checkpoint called indexSinceLastRollback.
 This is used to track when the process is supposed to fail, ie after how many checkpoints.
 This value is set to 0 every time a process fails.
 If this happens, remove the first entry from myFailureCheckpoints.
 Now the count (indexSinceLastRollback) is reset and new failure point is targeted.

--For a rollback message, all that is needed is the number of sent messages of this node to all its neighbours.
+-For a rollback message, all that is needed is the number of sent messages of this node to each of its neighbours.

 -Once a node received a rollback message, it keeps rolling back till the number of received messages=number of sent messages from sender node.
 Or, till the last checkpoint is reached (additional check - not needed if it works correctly).
 Then this node sends a rollback message to all its neighbours if it has rolled back.
 The promoteRollback variable checks if a rollback occurred or not.